Residue contact#

 Example usage#

-.
-Similar to other cases in our tutorial, there are commonly used parameters.
+We can use the following code to obtain the residue contacts of protein 1xqf chain A. Similar to other cases in our tutorial, there are commonly used parameters.
 Please the next section for details.

 import tmkit as tmk